Highlights

 Day 1: Bude

 Your Cornish walking adventure starts in the Victorian seaside resort of Bude.
 After settling into your accommodation, head out to explore the town.
-Bude is a favorite spot for surfers and holidaymakers visiting the South West Peninsula of England, and you’ll soon see why as you sample some local seafood, stroll along the vast Summerleaze Beach, and find a cozy pub to finish the evening.
+This is a favorite spot for surfers and holidaymakers visiting the South West Peninsula of England.
+You’ll soon see why as you sample local seafood, stroll along the vast Summerleaze Beach, and pop in at a cozy pub to cap the evening.
 Consider making it an early night—you’ll want to rest up for your first long day of walking tomorrow.

 Day 2: Bude to Crackington Haven